 Full disclosure: This was not taken at midnight—but who really cares?

 We drove to Arizona for Christmas, much to the disappointment of our backs and cats.
 We stopped at El Rey Court in New Mexico on the way home.
 Almost painfully hip :)

 In 2018, I left my full time job of 4 and a half years with no other prospects lined up for myself.
-I freelanced for a bit to see how that’d go, but came to the full realization that I’m too self conscious, consumed with self doubt and anxiety, and not aggressive or cunning enough to survive off of photography.
-Working for/marketing yourself in an incredibly competitive field is a daunting lifestyle that I am just not suited for.
-But it's OK!
-Let the brilliant, passionate, and fearless have that profession.
-They deserve it.
-I will always cherish deep in my heart where photography has taken me in life, and I am happy with this new path I have begun to travel down.
+I freelanced for a bit, but wasn’t loving it.
 I took all the skills I learned with Michael and applied them almost seamlessly to being a project manager and occasional photographer at a creative agency.
 I love this group of people I work with, and I love what I do in this new world I am in.
-And, I still get to do photography for the agency every once and a while.

 With that being said, here is a little bit of stuff I’ve gotten to do for Ironton Distillery, a local business in RiNo!
 Wigwam Creative does all their branding and packaging, and now, photography.